download

 The World Championship has already been won by Michael Schumacher.
 But everyone wants to win the Japanese Grand Prix.
-The new champion to assure Benetton the constructors' title; Damon Hill for a partial ransom and even Jean Alesi still willing to bet on a surprise Ferrari.
-For Karl Wendlinger, on the other hand, it would be a victory to defeat fear, to show that he returned to being the pilot and the boy of a year and a half ago, before the terrible accident in Monte-Carlo that brought him, in a deep coma for almost two weeks, between life and death.
+The new champion to secure Benetton the constructors' title; Damon Hill for a partial ransom, and even Jean Alesi still willing to bet on a surprising Ferrari.
+For Karl Wendlinger, on the other hand, it would be a victory to defeat fear, to show that he returned to being the driver and the boy of a year and a half ago, before the terrible accident in Monte-Carlo, which put him in a deep coma for almost two weeks, between life and death.
 Wendlinger, 27, an Austrian from Kufstein, was part of Mercedes' junior Wunderteam.
 He was part of the magnificent three, along with Shumacher and Frentzen.
-Michael has become a champion, Heinz-Harald is now one of the most valuable pieces of Formula 1, now closely linked to Ford.
+Michael has become a champion, Heinz-Harald is now one of the most valuable drivers of Formula 1, now closely linked to Ford.
 Karl, on the other hand, with his respectable child face grown too fast, has to start over.
-He had resumed, clamorously, at the beginning of the season but after four races, just before the Monaco Grand Prix, he had preferred to leave the Sauber to make way for the French Boullion.
+He had resumed, clamorously, at the beginning of the season, but after four races, just before the Monaco Grand Prix, he had preferred to leave Sauber to make way for the French Boullion.
 A painful but fair decision.
-Wendlinger was no longer a promising champion, but a larva.
-Every turn the terror, the nightmare of an accident, the memory of that cursed Thursday last year, when he went to beat his head against a guardrail in Monte-Carlo.
-He couldn’t go on like this and he had the courage to admit that it was better to leave, to go home and get cured.
-Karl Wendlinger said today that Sauber has called back for the last two races of the season:
+Wendlinger was no longer a promising champion, but a wreck.
+Every corner, the terror, the nightmare of an accident, the memory of that cursed Thursday of last year, when he hit his head against a guardrail in Monte-Carlo.
+He could not go on like this, and he had the courage to admit that it was better to leave, to go home and get cured.
+Karl Wendlinger said today that Sauber has called him to come back for the last two races of the season:

 "I’ve spent all these months rebuilding myself physically and psychologically.
 I thought I was recovering.
-Instead it was a mistake to go back to racing so early.
+Instead, it was a mistake to go back to racing so early.
 I went to Willy Dungle, the specialist who had treated Niki Lauda.
-Now for now, day after day I found myself.
-Or at least, I think I’ve recovered a hundred percent.
-In recent days I did 80 laps in Nogaro and 100 at Mugello.
+Hour after hour, day after day, I found myself.
+Or at least, I think I’ve recovered 100%.
+In recent days, I did 80 laps in Nogaro and 100 at Mugello.
 The results were encouraging.
 That’s why I accepted my team’s proposal".

 With what objectives?

-"I haven’t set myself any goals for qualifying or running.
+"I haven’t set myself any goals for qualifying or the race.
 For me, only the sensations and the chronometric performances will count.
-If I am not too far away from my partner Frentzen and the others, I will already be happy".
+If I’m not too far away from my partner Frentzen and the others, I will already be happy".

 But have you made plans for next year?

-"Absolutely none.
+"Absolutely not.
 I don’t even want to think about it.
 I want to get into my car without torment.
-Moreover, in these difficult days I had even tried to forget my situation, the future.
+Moreover, in these difficult days I’ve even tried to forget my situation, the future.
 I just wanted to get back to normal life.
-Motoring eventually would come later.
-Now I am there and I start from scratch, I have forgotten everything.
-I feel a new push as if nothing had ever happened.
+Motorsport would have eventually come later.
+Now I’m here, and I start from scratch, I have forgotten everything.
+I feel a new motivation as if nothing ever happened.
 This is very important".

-And if it fails, if the experiment reveals that the bad memories were, are they, just hidden in a corner of memory, that fear still exists?
+And if it fails, if the experiment reveals that the bad memories were, are, just hidden in a corner of your memory, that fear still exists?

-"I would be very sorry, but to this Minto I would definitely abandon.
+"I would be very sorry, but at that point I would definitely abandon.
 Ours is a sport, if we can call it that, that takes your soul.
 I don’t do it for the money, even if it’s important.
 Mine is a different challenge, an intimate story, even if it’s gone public.
-If all goes well we will meet again, otherwise I will disappear in anonymity, perhaps dedicating myself to another activity".
+If all goes well, we will meet again, otherwise I will disappear in anonymity, perhaps dedicating myself to another activity".

-Wendlinger against himself, then, while top-drivers will seek success, yet another battle to define the best.
-Waiting to shuffle the cards after Adelaide for 1996.
-Schumacher, by the way, will be in Maranello a day early to test the Ferrari for the first time.
-It was thought that Friday, November 17, 1995 might not be the happiest day, then the test happens the day before, Thursday, November 16, 1995.
+Wendlinger against himself, then, while top drivers will seek success, yet another battle to define who is the best.
+Waiting to shuffle the cards after Adelaide, for the 1996 season.
+Schumacher will by the way be in Maranello a day early to test the Ferrari for the first time.
+It was thought that Friday, November 17th, 1995, might not be the happiest day, so the test will happen the day before, Thursday, November 16th, 1995.
 With the hope that it will bring good luck.
-Friday, October 27, 1995 nobody wants to back out.
+Friday, October 27th, 1995, nobody wants to back down.

-Indeed, the penultimate race of the Formula 1 World Championship seems to want to become a real challenge to the last breath.
-On the one hand Michael Schumacher decided to reaffirm his supremacy and to bring to Benetton the necessary points for the constructors' title.
-On the other the pursuers led by Damon Hill.
+Indeed, the penultimate race of the Formula 1 World Championship seems to desire to become a real challenge to the last breath.
+On the one hand, Michael Schumacher decided to reaffirm his supremacy and bring to Benetton the necessary points for the constructors' title.
+On the other, the pursuers, led by Damon Hill.
 The German champion is categorical: he wants to win the Japanese Grand Prix:

-"Now I can run without inhibiting brakes, completely relaxed, because now the main goal we have hit.
+"Now I can run without inhibiting brakes, completely relaxed, because we hit the main goal.
 I think I will enjoy it as it has never happened before".

 Michael Schumacher has Damon Hill in his sights.
-The Benetton driver wants to ridicule his opponent after beating him hard.
+The Benetton driver wants to ridicule his opponent after having beaten him hard.
 To those who asked him if there had been a clarifying meeting between them, the German driver replied:

-"He is a hypocrite.
-Publicly he makes people think he is the most correct driver in the world, but in the race he behaves like a thug.
-Next season I will make his life very difficult".
+"He’s a hypocrite.
+Publicly, he makes people think he is the most correct driver in the world, but in the race he behaves like a thug.
+Next season, I will make his life very difficult".

-Damon is also breaking up with his team, Williams.
-Between rumors and denials radio-box claims that the marriage between the thirty-four year old London and Williams will not last long, especially if Jacques Villeneuve confirms the promises made so far.
+Damon is nevertheless on a rough stage with his team, Williams.
+Between rumours and radio-box denials, people claim that the marriage between the thirty-four-year-old Londoner and Williams will not last long, especially if Jacques Villeneuve keeps the promises made so far.
 In addition, there are many of them who want to take advantage of any favourable situation.
-Among them Gerhard Berger and Jean Alesi.
-Despite some problems (a Frenchman went off the track in the morning with a subsequent rupture of the front suspension, for which Jean does not exclude a possible failure of the car, even if the team in hand claims the opposite, and a blow against a curb of Gerhard Berger that ruins a shell) Ferrari disputes one of the best qualifying of the season.
-The chassis of the 412T2 and the VI 2 engine seem to have found in the Japanese circuit a tonic injection.
-And we also see McLaren, which uses a special Mercedes engine (an evolved model produced in only two) that Mika Hakkinen and Mark Blundell will not be able to mount in the race.
-In short, there is all a fervor that make the final championship glowing even if the games are done.
+Among them, Gerhard Berger, and Jean Alesi.
+Despite some problems (the Frenchman went off track in the morning, with a subsequent rupture of the front suspension.
+Because of that, Jean does not exclude a possible failure of the car, even if the team, data in hand, claims the opposite.
+And again, Gerhard Berger against a curb, ruining a shell), Ferrari disputes one of the best qualifying of the season.
+At the Japanese circuit, the chassis of the 412T2 and the VI 2 engine seem to be possessed by the effects of a restorative injection.
+And we also see McLaren, which uses a special Mercedes engine (an evolved model of which only two example have been produces) that Mika Häkkinen and Mark Blundell will not be able to mount in the race.
+In short, there is a whole fervour that make the final championship glowing, even if the games are closed.
 It is also a psychological battle, which anticipates the themes of 1996.
-Drivers want to give demonstrations, while already thinking about the changes that will come.
-Only Alesi, more stubborn than ever, while in practice he frequents the Benetton pits more than those of Ferrari, still says he is in love with the Maranello team for which he would like to win another race.
-But behind them are David Coulthard, Heinz-Harald Frentzen, Eddie Irvine and Olivier Panis, all looking for glory.
-In particular the Northern Irish driver of Jordan, also about to move to Maranello.
-Michael Schumacher says he expects a concrete collaboration from him to develop the car and engine in 1996.
-On the track, however, everyone will make their own comfortable and try to seize the opportunities that will arise.
+Drivers want to give demonstrations, while already thinking about the changes that will come by.
+Only Alesi, more stubborn than ever during practice, is seen in the Benetton pits more than those of Ferrari, yet still saying he is in love with the Maranello team and would like to win another race for it.
+But behind them are David Coulthard, Heinz-Harald Frentzen, Eddie Irvine, and Olivier Panis, all looking for glory.
+In particular, the Northern Irish driver of Jordan, also about to move to Maranello.
+Michael Schumacher says he expects a concrete collaboration from him in terms of car and engine development in 1996.
+On the track, however, everyone will do as pleases to try to seize the opportunities that will arise.
 In short, friends in the pits, enemies in the race, as will happen in tonight’s race.
-Hard to predict: Michael Schumacher remains the great favourite, thanks to his tactical skills and the fast pace he always manages to support.
+Hard to predict: Michael Schumacher remains the great favourite, thanks to his tactical skills and the fast pace he always manages to show.
 However, the races that conclude a championship have always offered surprises and the result remains open.
-Michael hunted for points for the team title, but also for the record of nine victories in a single season that he could match in Suzuka and then beat in fifteen days in Australia.
+Michael on the hunt for points for the constructors’ title, but also for the record of nine victories in a single season, which he could match in Suzuka and then beat in fifteen days in Australia.

-Therefore, Saturday, October 28, 1995 Michael Schumacher shows, if there was still need, to be a driver who always goes to the maximum.
-After taking off the thought of the world title, the German takes the satisfaction of winning another pole position yesterday, the tenth of his career, the fourth of the season, thus giving a further slap to Damon Hill, in a day that among other things marks an unexpected step back of the Williams, with the English also preceded by Jean Alesi and Mika Hakkinen, and David Coulthard overtaken by Gerhard Berger.
+Therefore, Saturday, October 28th, 1995, Michael Schumacher shows, if there were still doubts, to be a driver who always goes to the maximum.
+After getting rid of the thought of the world title, yesterday the German took the satisfaction of getting another pole position, the tenth of his career, the fourth of the season, thus giving a further slap to Damon Hill, in a day that, among other things, marks an unexpected setback for Williams, with the English also preceded by Jean Alesi and Mika Häkkinen, as well as for David Coulthard, overtaken by Gerhard Berger.
 Alesi will start in the front row of the Japanese Grand Prix, next to Schumacher.
-A challenge in the challenge for the two drivers who next year will exchange team and roles.
+A challenge in the challenge for the two drivers who, next year, will exchange teams and roles.
 Jean, however, triggers yet another controversy:

-"The car went well, but I didn’t feel comfortable.
-I was forced to drive by removing my worries from Friday’s accident.
-The team did not give me the explanations I would have liked about the suspension that had broken on that occasion.
+"The car worked well, but I didn’t feel comfortable.
+I was forced to drive while trying not to think about the worries from Friday’s accident.
+The team didn’t give me the explanation I wanted about the suspension that broke on that occasion.
 There was no clarity".

-"A thorough investigation was carried out and we found that the suspension strut gave way after the impact of the escape route sand.
-Alesi was able to verify on the data provided by telemetry that the break occurred the moment he was traveling 80 km/h slower than he had done in the same point in the previous steps.
-Which means he’d already been slowed down by the same outage.
-We would never have returned to the Alesi circuit if we had even the slightest doubt.
-Alesi is very tense and we try to understand him.
-It is difficult to digest a separation after five years".
+"A thorough investigation was carried out, and we found out that the suspension strut collapsed after the impact with the escape route sand.
+Alesi was able to verify on the data provided by telemetry that the break occurred the moment he was travelling 80 km/h slower than he had done at the same point in the previous laps.
+Which means he’d already been slowed down by the same run-off.
+We would never have made Alesi go back on track if we had even the slightest doubt.
+Alesi is very tense, and we try to understand him.
+It’s difficult to digest a separation after five years".

-Ferrari is looking for reinforcements.
-A track designer and technician seems to be on his way to Maranello: he is an experienced English engineer who has already worked in Benetton with Schumacher and who has joined McLaren this year.
+Ferrari, in the meantime, is looking for reinforcements.
+A track designer and technician seems to be on his way to Maranello: he is an experienced English engineer who has already worked in Benetton with Schumacher and who joined McLaren this year.
 He could be the person to entrust the German car for tuning during the races.
-Finally, there are two frightening incidents on the second day of testing.
-In the morning Mark Blundell left the track with McLaren, destroying the front of the car.
+Finally, there are two frightening accidents on the second day of testing.
+In the morning, Mark Blundell left the track with his McLaren, destroying the front of the car.
 Doctors prevent him from taking part in qualifying because they find him in shock.
-The most serious incident, however, has as its protagonist Aguri Suzuki, who just on Sunday should have announced his retirement from racing.
-The Japanese violently hit the barriers protected by piles of tires with the back of his Ligier and is transported by helicopter to the hospital, where he is found fractured of a rib and an infringement of the fourth dorsal vertebra.
-To increase the tension, the statements made by Lauda to the Sueddeutsche Zeitung bounced back to Suzuka.
-The Austrian is arguing with Schumacher:
+The most serious accident, however, has as its protagonist Aguri Suzuki, who just on Sunday should have announced his retirement from racing.
+The Japanese violently hit the barriers protected by piles of tires with the back of his Ligier and is transported by helicopter to the hospital, where doctors found a fractured rib and an infringement of the fourth dorsal vertebra.
+To increase the tension, the statements made by Lauda to the Sueddeutsche Zeitung bounce back to Suzuka.
+The Austrian is critical about Schumacher:

 "If you have something to say about my work, why don’t you talk to me instead of the press?"